mortezamt5/Securing-RESTful-Web-Services-Using-Java-Security-Annotations/README.md

 # How To Securing RESTful Web Services in Java EE Web Application Using Java Security Annotations ?
+  ## introduce
+     The javax.annotation.security package provides annotations,  that you can use to secure your RESTful Web services.
+For more information, see:

+     "Specifying Authorized Users by Declaring Security Roles" in The Java EE Tutorial.

+     javax.annotation.security Javadoc
   ## Annotation	Description
       - DenyAll
       Specifies that no security roles are allowed to invoke the specified methods.